 The substantive form of assessment at St Crispin's is performance related, formative and summative assessment; teacher assessment combined with student self-assessment.
-Teachers evaluate children work with reference to agreed criteria - typically the level descriptors of the appropriate National Curriculum orders or accredited courses.
-We also assess our children' work against children's own previous achievements, carefully grading future targets to achieve realistic and attainable goals.
+Teachers evaluate children's work with reference to agreed criteria - typically the age related expectations of the National Curriculum or accredited courses.
+We also assess our children's work against the child's own previous achievements, carefully grading future targets to achieve realistic and attainable goals.

 IEP's are at present based on the targets set on the child's individual report set by the subject teachers, thus allowing all our children to be target set appropriately in all subject areas.
-For children with statements these are matched where appropriate to the targets set in the Annual Review.
-We believe that by praising success and encouraging constant improvement we can raise children achievements at their own pace, improve self-esteem whilst maintaining a creed of the highest expectations.
+For children with EHCPs these are matched where appropriate to the targets set in the Annual Review.
+We believe that by praising success and encouraging constant improvement we can raise children's achievements at their own pace, improve self-esteem whilst maintaining a creed of the highest expectations.

-Reports are issued twice yearly, parents evening is held once a year but we operate an 'Open Door' policy in order to deal with parental concerns on a regular basis.
-Official reporting on examinations is sent to the appropriate bodies and Statement of Educational Needs are reviewed annually.
+Reports are issued termly, parents evening is held once a year but we operate an 'Open Door' policy in order to communicate closely with parents on a regular basis.
+Official reporting on examinations is sent to the appropriate bodies and EHCPs are reviewed annually.
 Parents are issued with the annual statistics as required by the Government irrespective of the year group the child is in.